Impact, Access, and Belonging

 Dismantling the Silos: New Ways of Thinking About Cultural Diversity by Barbara Rodriguez, Ph.D., CCC-SLP, Professor and Chair, Department of Speech & Hearing Sciences, University of New Mexico.

-Speech-Language-Hearing: Sciences & Disorders values diversity of skills, experiences, and perspectives.
+Speech-Language-Hearing: Sciences & Disorders values differences across skills, experiences, and perspectives.
 In collaboration with Hearing and Speech at the University of Kansas Medical Center, the Intercampus Program in Communicative Disorders developed a holistic admissions process that evaluates applicants beyond grades and GRE scores.
-In fact, in 2019 and 2020, our graduate programs in speech-language pathology and audiology eliminated the GRE requirement for admission into our programs.
-Instead, our Admissions Committees evaluate students in the following areas: academic ability and preparation, analytical skills, communication skills, cultural and linguistic diversity, interpersonal skills, potential for leadership, and potential for professionalism.
+Instead, our Admissions Committees evaluate students in the following areas: academic ability and preparation, analytical skills, communication skills, cultural and linguistic experiences, interpersonal skills, potential for leadership, and potential for professionalism.
 For more information, please see our Admissions Overview.

 Congratulations!
 It is our pleasure to announce that the Advancement for Minority Students in Communication Sciences & Disorders (AMSCSD) has been selected as the group winner of the 2023 University of Kansas (KU) Medical Center Diversity, Equity and Inclusion Award.
-This award recognizes the significant achievements of faculty, staff, departments, and organizations in developing and enhancing a more culturally diverse, competent, equitable and inclusive university community.
+This award recognizes the significant achievements of faculty, staff, departments, and organizations in developing and enhancing a more culturally rich, competent, just and embracing university community.
 Congratulations!

 In 2021 students formed the group AMSCSD which stands for the Advancement for Minority Students in Communication Sciences & Disorders.
 AMSCSD promotes the understanding of the communication needs of the CLD population in the communities served by Speech-Language Pathologists (SLPs), Audiologists (AuDs), and other related allied health professionals.
 The organization aims to support speech-language pathology and audiology students in their academic experiences and empower them through mentorship and resources.
 More information can be found at the AMSCSD website.

 The Betty Bunce Multicultural Lecture Series is held annually in honor of the retired faculty member Betty H. Bunce, Ph.D.
-The lecture series brings a multicultural expert to KU each year to collaborate with our faculty and enhance student learning around speech-language-hearing services for the diverse clients we serve.
+The lecture series brings a multicultural research expert to KU each year to collaborate with our faculty and enhance student learning around speech-language-hearing services for the heterogenous clients we serve.

 Previous lectures: